Altinn/altinn-studio-docs/content/altinn-api/_index.md

 PUT {appPath}/instances/347829/41e57962-dfb7-4502-a4dd-8da28b0885fc/process/nextTask
 ```

-#### Complete process
+### Complete the process

-The complete process method will attempt to complete the process.
+The complete process method will attempt to complete the process for an instance.
 Hence, the app will move the process from one task to the next until it reaches an valid end state.

 If a task's exit condition is not met, the process will be stopped in the last valid task.
 And the user must manually fix the problem and complete the process.